-While our Foundations tutors do a fantastic job of modeling memory techniques and review activities that can easily be duplicated at home, we can sometimes neglect to incorporate these ideas into our daily memory work review routines.
-Daily review can become tiresome and tedious for us and our children if we always use the same methods, especially towards the end of the year when there is so much material that needs to be covered.
-I know even I am tempted to skip review when it begins to feel stale or perfunctory!
+However, we can sometimes neglect to incorporate these ideas into our daily memory work review routines.
+Daily review can become tiresome and tedious for us and our children if we always use the same methods, especially towards the end of the year when so much material needs to be covered.
+I know even I am tempted to skip review when it feels stale or perfunctory!

-But drilling the memory work is necessary if we want our children to own it for a lifetime and not merely recall if for a few days or weeks.
-With that in mind, I’ve compiled a list of some of my favorite at-home review ideas.
+Practicing the skill of retaining memory work through repetition is necessary if we want our children to own it for a lifetime and not merely recall it for a few days or weeks.
+With that in mind, here is a compiled list of some favorite at-home review ideas.
 I hope you are able to find a few new ideas to try out this week!

 - Invite your students to recite memory work while being active—jumping up and down, performing toe touches, spinning in a circle, doing a bridge, balancing on one foot, etc.